Anthropology (ANTH)

 * ANTH 356b, Goods and GoodnessJane Lynch

 What is the good in buying organic milk or a shirt stitched with a “Made in USA” tag?
 Should people try to effect social, economic, and environmental change through their purchasing habits?
 This course examines “ethical consumerism” by tracing its antecedents and placing them in social, cultural, and historical contexts.
 We ask: how do different ideas of what makes goods good affect what we make and buy, give and take, keep as treasure and toss out as trash?
 To address this question, we investigate the moral claims that have been central in debates over what the economy is.
 Readings for this course provide students with a grounding in classic theories of political economy.
 However, we also examine scholarship that challenges and encourages us to read against the grain of those theories.
 Drawing upon this latter body of scholarship, we explore how “ethical consumerism” intersects with nationalist projects, socioeconomic privilege, race and racialization, religious values, and the gendering of consumer behaviors and identities.
 Our study of commodities in this course is thus an inquiry into diverse claims about “goodness” and the ways in which ethics and morality both intersect with and are embedded in economic life.
-SO0 Course cr
+SO

 * ANTH 362a, Unity and Diversity in Chinese CultureHelen Siu